MattWellie/LaTex_LRG/README.md

 - The program has been broken up into several different components;
     - XML_gui.py to show the user interface
     - LRG/GBK_Parser.py to read the input file into a dictionary
+    - optional call to primer module to annotate primers in final output
     - reader.py to read the dictionary into a list output format
     - writer.py to read the list into an actual file
     - latex_writer.py to write the reader output into a external file